Xiaokang2022/tkintertools/README.md

 > [!IMPORTANT]
-> According to the results of the community [vote](https://github.com/Xiaokang2022/maliang/discussions/41), this project will be **RENAMED** when it is released!
+> This project was originally named `tkintertools` and has been renamed to `maliang` after a community [vote](https://github.com/Xiaokang2022/maliang/discussions/41)! 🎉

 <h1 align="center">maliang</h1>